Four principles underlie the criteria for acting as a counterparty in the Bank's sterling money market operations:

 - Institutions participating in the Reserves Account facility must also be participants in Operational Standing Facilities.

-- Institutions participating in the Extended Long Term Repo facility must be Discount Window Facility participants.
+- Institutions participating in the Contingent Term Repo Facility must be Discount Window Facility participants.

 The Bank may, in its absolute discretion, waive, add to or vary any or all of the eligibility requirements.
 For full details please see the Eligibility Criteria listed in the SMF Documentation.